Frequently Asked Questions

 Step three: When your piece is complete & published, submit here!

-Step three: Move on to Round Two – your chance to amplify arguments, demands or analyses of the movements for climate justice.
-(More information on Round Two will be available soon).
+Step four: Move on to Round Two – your chance to amplify arguments, demands or analyses of the movements for climate justice.

 Is there any cost to participate?